jlamson/csci446/README.md

 csci446
 =======

-This repo is for CSMs csci446 courseL Web Applications.
+This repo is for CSMs csci446 course: Web Applications.